 Hi friends!
-I am a natural light lifestyle photographer and I am your biggest cheerleader.
+I am a lifestyle photographer and I am your biggest cheerleader.
 You are like family to me and I want to make your experience both memorable and fun!
 My goal is to capture you being yourselves to get those beloved candid moments.

 What to expect from Niki as a photographer

 You are important to me!
 Before each session, I help you mentally prepare by sending a pep message to get you hyped up and excited!
 During your session I will pose and give instructions to make you look your best.
 You will hear me say phrases and give prompts to get different, natural reactions from you.
 This is how I capture those candid or tender moments.
 I cheer you on, encourage you to dance, and welcome talking and laughter during our sessions.
 You can expect me to at some point to lay down, climb into a bush, or balance on a fence in order to capture the perfect picture for you!
 Because you are important to me, I go above and beyond to make sure that you and your needs are being taken care of.

 When I'm not behind a camera

 I am a mom to 3 beautiful children; Jayci, Tyson, & Brody.

 I have been married to my sweetheart, Josh, for 12 years but it feels like yesterday when we were planning our own wedding.

 I am a hugger.
 So if you don't like hugs, let me know or you will be getting a big hug!

 I have a major sweet tooth and love Dr. Pepper & Take5.

 I am farm girl at heart but have grown to love the convenience of living closer to the city.